Polisurgist/beanstalk-slack/README.md

 # BeanstalkAPP -> SlackHQ Integration
-###### Post your deploy commits to directly to a chosen/dynamic slack channel
+##### Post your deploy commits to directly to a chosen/dynamic slack channel

+### What is it?

-A single PHP file that (when  configured) will update SlackHQ with your beanstalkApp deployments.
+post-hook.php is a single PHP file that (when configured) will update SlackHQ with your beanstalkApp deployments.

 ### Instructions